tkeer/flattable/readme.md

 Instead it will assign null values to the related columns in the flattable.

 For example, publishers relationship with books_flattable.
+If publisher of the book is deleted, then the publisher's attributes in the `books_flattable` will be set to `null`.

+If you want entry in flattable to be delete for `secondary` type, set `deletes_primary` flag to `true`.

 ##### 3. many